 West Dean College of Arts and Conservation offers a wide range of study programmes.
 This page is aimed at helping those who want to apply for a Degree or Diploma programme.
-If you would like to apply for a short course, please go to the Short Course page where you can find out more and book online.
+If you would like to apply for a short course, please go to the Short Course page.

 2 Check the entry requirements

 Specific entry requirements are listed under each course in the prospectus and on the course pages.

 3 Check the application deadline

 We welcome applications from national and international students.
 With limited places available on each course, we encourage you to apply early.

 Go to Scholarships and Bursaries for information on the funding opportunities that may be available to help with your study costs.